rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Score

-* The score is visibly seen in the top right corner of the info bar of the quiz application.
+* The score is visibly seen in the top right corner of the info bar of the quiz content.
 * It provides an incentive to the user to keep playing the quiz and challenging themselves by trying to beat their last score.
-* By providing different scores for different levels of difficulty, as well as implementing unpredictable elements such as adding the time left to the score and deducting points for wrong answers keeps scoring inconsistent in terms of the total score, encouraging users to challenge themselves.
+* By providing different scores for different levels of difficulty, as well as implementing unpredictable elements such as adding the time left to the score and deducting points for wrong answers, keeps the scoring inconsistent in terms of the total score, encouraging users to challenge themselves.

 ## Current Question Display